twinkle13531/master_degree/README.md

 202006 : Merge pull request #3 from twinkle13531/develop

 ## other project
-php_html_intern : take part in coding intern to study php and html
+php & html internship : take part in coding intern to study php and html